 As someone who has experienced two early miscarriages, I can say having a miscarriage is really, really hard.

-Not only did I have to deal with the feeling of loss, confusion, and sadness.
-But I also had to work through the resentment towards my pregnant friends that would “fall” pregnant every time they sneezed.
+Not only did I have to deal with the feeling of loss, confusion, and sadness – I also had to work through the resentment towards my pregnant friends that would “fall” pregnant every time they sneezed.
 It has gotten better over the years, but some days it can still be hard.

-That is why I want to share with you five steps you can take (and have been shown through scientific studies) to decrease your chances of having another loss and preventing miscarriage by creating a healthy, baby friendly body.
-But before we dive into the therapies, let’s take a look at the causes of recurrent miscarriages so you can understand more about what could be going on…
+That is why I want to share with you the steps you can take (and those that have been shown through scientific studies) to decrease your chances of having another loss and preventing miscarriage by creating a healthy, baby friendly body.
+Before we dive into the therapies, let’s take a look at the causes of recurrent miscarriages so you can understand more about what could be going on… In this article we will be discussing the most common causes of recurrent miscarriages, the types of testing that can be performed, and the 5 steps to decreasing the chance of recurrent miscarriage including cleansing, diet, self fertility massage, nutritional requirements, and herbal and nutrient supplementation.

 Causes of Recurrent Miscarriages